Glort572/python-email-scripts/README.md

 # Python scripts to delete (IMAP) e-mails and/or unsubscribe from every newsletter

-These Python scripts will help you unsubscribing from newsletters whose **unsubscribe link** is in the message of the chosen e-mail, as well as deleting e-mails.
+These Python scripts will help you to unsubscribe from newsletters whose **unsubscribe link** is in the message of the chosen e-mail, as well as deleting e-mails.

 **_NOTE_** _The scripts work only with the IMAP protocol!_